fsmosca/HeadsUp/README.md

 * Download headsup.exe
 * Modify headsup.cfg
 * Put headsup.cfg and headsup.exe in the same folder
-* Install headsup.exe as a uci engine in cutechess GUI
+* Install headsup.exe as a uci engine in cutechess GUI or Arena GUI

 ### B. Limitations
 * Cannot be used for ponder on games